-- Confirming, both initially and on an ongoing basis, that: introducers that advise clients are authorised and regulated by the FCA; that they have the appropriate permissions to give the advice they are providing; neither the firm, nor its approved persons are on the list of prohibited individuals or cancelled firms and have a clear disciplinary history; and that the firm does not appear on the FCA website listings for unauthorised business warnings. - Having terms of business agreements that govern relationships and clarify the responsibilities of those introducers providing SIPP business to a firm. - Understanding the nature of the introducers' work to establish the nature of the firm, what their business objectives are, the types of clients they deal with, the levels of business they conduct and expect to introduce, the types of investments they recommend and whether they use other SIPP operators.
+Confirming, both initially and on an ongoing basis, that: introducers that advise clients are authorised and regulated by the FCA; that they have the appropriate permissions to give the advice they are providing; neither the firm, nor its approved persons are on the list of prohibited individuals or cancelled firms and have a clear disciplinary

+- Having terms of business agreements that govern relationships and clarify the responsibilities of those introducers providing SIPP business to a firm. - Understanding the nature of the introducers' work to establish the nature of the firm, what their business objectives are, the types of clients they deal with, the levels of business they conduct and expect to introduce, the types of investments they recommend and whether they use other SIPP operators.
 Being satisfied that they are appropriate to deal with. - Being able to identify irregular investments, often indicated by unusually small or large transactions; or higher risk investments such as unquoted shares which may be illiquid.
-This would enable the firm to seek appropriate clarification, for example from the prospective member or their adviser, if it has any concerns.

-• Identifying instances when prospective members waive their cancellation rights and the reasons for this.
+This would enable the firm to seek appropriate clarification, for example from the prospective member or their adviser, if it has any concerns. - Identifying instances when prospective members waive their cancellation rights and the reasons for this.